stolostron/multicluster-global-hub/doc/README.md

     * The multicluster global hub is only available for the x86 platform.
     * The policy and application are disabled in Red Hat Advanced Cluster Management after the multicluster global hub is installed.

-### Import a regional hub cluster in default mode (Technology Preview)
+### Import a managed hub cluster in default mode (Technology Preview)

 You must disable the cluster self-management in the existing Red Hat Advanced Cluster Management hub cluster.
 Set `disableHubSelfManagement=true` in the `multiclusterhub` custom resource to disable the automatic importing of the hub cluster as a managed cluster.

-Import the regional hub cluster by completing the steps in [Import cluster](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.8/html-single/clusters/index#importing-a-target-managed-cluster-to-the-hub-cluster).
+Import the managed hub cluster by completing the steps in [Import cluster](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.8/html-single/clusters/index#importing-a-target-managed-cluster-to-the-hub-cluster).

-After the regional hub cluster is imported, check the global hub agent status to ensure that the agent is running in the regional hub cluster by running the following command:
+After the managed hub cluster is imported, check the global hub agent status to ensure that the agent is running in the managed hub cluster by running the following command:

 ```
-oc get managedclusteraddon multicluster-global-hub-controller -n ${REGIONAL_HUB_CLUSTER_NAME}
+oc get managedclusteraddon multicluster-global-hub-controller -n ${MANAGED_HUB_CLUSTER_NAME}
 ```

 ### Access the Grafana data